Editor's Note: This article comes to us as an exclusive byline from JD Power, authored by Stewart Stropp.

 A broader pool of consumers must be developed quickly over the next few years to expand the market and ensure demand is in place to absorb projected electric vehicle (EV) production capacity.
 This is one of the central conclusions of the inaugural J.D.
 Power 2021 U.S. Electric Vehicle Consideration (EVC) Study.

-Achieving a critical mass of demand will require joint commitment from all stakeholders in the automotive value chain.
+will require joint commitment from all stakeholders in the automotive value chain.
 Manufacturers and retailers will have to work together to better educate consumers by creating a clear, unified message that resonates with typical consumers.
 Moreover, the industry would be well advised to move beyond a “going green” message to clearly describe the practical benefits EVs can deliver to enhance the day-to-day lives of those who make the switch from conventional internal combustion engines (ICE) to EVs.

 The good news is consumers are receptive to engagement activities and messages about the positive attributes EVs offer.
 Two key points stand out from the inaugural J.D.
 Power study: